IgniteUI/igniteui-docfx/kr/components/themes.md

 If you've included the _"igniteui-angular.css"_ file in your application project, now is a good time to remove it.
 We are going to use our own _"my-app-theme.scss"_ file to generate our own theme.

 Let's start from our very first example on this page.
-This time, though, we're going to be including two mixins `igx-core` and `igx-theme`; For now `igx-core` doesn't accept any arguments. `igx-theme`, however, does accept 2 - `$palette` and `$exclude`.
+This time, though, we're going to be including two mixins `core` and `theme`; For now `core` doesn't accept any arguments. `theme`, however, does accept 2 - `$palette` and `$exclude`.
 For now, we'll only talk about the `$palette` argument.
 We'll take a deeper look at what `$exclude` does later on when we talk about individual component themes.

 > [!IMPORTANT]
-> Including `igx-core` before `igx-theme` is essential.
-The `igx-core` mixin provides all base definitions needed for `igx-theme` to work.
+> Including `core` before `theme` is essential.
+The `core` mixin provides all base definitions needed for `theme` to work.

 ```scss
 // Import the IgniteUI themes library first